Ominous-Josef/vigilant-sniffle/README.md

 Welcome to the `vigilant-sniffle` repository, a collection of front-end projects developed to showcase various web technologies and best practices.
 This repository is structured as a monorepo containing three distinct applications.

-## Author

-This project is maintained by **Ominous-Josef**.

 ## Folder Structure

 The repository is organized into the following sub-projects:

 ```
 vigilant-sniffle/
-├── api-data-fetching/   # Next.js application for API data fetching and visualization
+├||── api-data-fetching/   # Next.js application for API data fetching and visualization
 ├── shopping-cart-js/    # React shopping cart application (JavaScript)
 └── shopping-cart-ts/    # React shopping cart application (TypeScript)
 ```